HeyGen-Official/StreamingAvatar/README.md

 ## Using the Demo

-0. Make sure you are whitelisted to use the HeyGen's Streaming avatar API.
 1. Open the web browser and enter the `http://localhost:3000`to start the demo.
 2. Click the "New" button to create a new session.
 The status updates will be displayed on the screen.
 3. After the session is created successfully, click the "Start" button to start streaming the avatar.